CSS-Tricks/serverless/src/content/media/zerobit.md

 logo: "/images/zerobit.svg"
 ---

-ZeroBit allows developers to easily store content on a secure and permenant cloud whit a simple API
+ZeroBit allows developers to easily store content on a secure and permenant cloud with an API.